haystax78/super_tools/README.md

 4. Enable the addon by checking the checkbox

 ## Usage

+### Flex Tool
+1. In Object Mode, click "Flex Create" in the Super Tools > Modeling panel (or press the assigned hotkey)
+2. **LMB** to add control points along a curve path
+3. **RMB drag** to adjust the radius uniformly across the whole curve, RMB + Mouse wheel to ramp the radius along the curve, RMB + MMB to equalize the radius of the whole curve.
+4. Use number keys to change profile type:
+   - `1` Circular, `2` Square, `3` Rounded Square
+   - `4-9` Custom profiles (Alt+key to draw/edit)
+5. Press `C` to toggle end caps, `B` for B-spline mode, `X` for mirror
+6. Hold `T` and RMB drag to add twist uniformly along the curve, LMB to add twist incrementally along the curve, Click MMB to reset twist
+7. Press **Enter** to accept, **Space** to accept and continue, **Esc** to cancel
+8. To edit an existing flex mesh, select it and click "Reflex Mesh" or hover and press **Alt+Q** if already in the Flex Tool modal.

 ### Super Extrude
 1. Select one or more faces in Edit Mode